wangtianxiao25/the-Odd-Even-Sort-algorithm-using-OpenMP/README.md

 # English Introduction

-This repository contains several example programs implementing the Odd-Even Sort algorithm using OpenMP, allowing for performance and implementation comparisons of different parallelization approaches.
+This repository contains several example programs implementing the Odd-Even Sort algorithm using OpenMP and MPI, allowing for performance and implementation comparisons of different parallelization approaches.

 **File Descriptions**